sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest version](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

+## Upgrading from Sparkle 1.20 and older

+Support for EDDSA (ed25519) signatures has been added.
+We recommend migrating to the new keys.

+ 1. Run `bin/generate_keys`.
+It will generate a new EDDSA keypair and print a public key.
+ 2. Add the public key to your app's `Info.plist` as `SUPublicEDKey` property.

+If you're using `generate_appcast` tool, that's all you need.

+If you were using manual DSA signing with the `sign_update` script, the script has been moved to `bin/old_dsa_scripts`.
+The new `sign_update` tool is only for EDDSA keys.
+To transition to new keys, you will need to use both tools.

 ## Upgrading from Sparkle 1.15 and older

 For updates that [use the `.pkg` format](https://sparkle-project.org/documentation/package-updates/), Sparkle no longer shows the full Installer GUI by default.
 Rename your `.pkg` file to `.sparkle_interactive.pkg` to keep the old behavior.